mnunderscore/RUX2324/README.md

 - `npx mix watch` : build on files changes, launch a dev server with browsersync.
 - `npm run build` : clean, lint and build the project.
 - `npm run clean` : clean the `dist` folder.

-### Warning

-Not intended to be used in production since minification as been disabled.
-For school project purpose only. -->